seznam/JAK/README.md

 This version of JAK is compatible with public released version at [http://jak.seznam.cz/](http://jak.seznam.cz/) (in Czech).

-We use JSUnit for testing JAK core library.
-Test are in /test directory.
-Testing Request works only with PHP on server side.
+We use Jasmine BDD for testing the JAK core library.
+Available tests are in /tests.
+Testing JAK.Request needs properly configured PHP-enabled server side.

-JAK is distributed under terms of [MIT licence](http://www.opensource.org/licenses/mit-license.php).
+JAK is distributed under the terms of the [MIT licence](http://www.opensource.org/licenses/mit-license.php).